zedlopez/inf7/README.md

 There's an important difference between how i6flags and i7flags work. i7flags is additive, but if you specify i6flags you must specify all the i6flags you want to apply to the run: what you specify _replaces_ the defaults.
 Note that you really don't want to use ~D in i6flagstest and you really, really don't want to use -D or -S in i6flagsrelease, but inf7 won't stop you if that's what you ask for.

+Don't add --release to i7flagstest or i7flagsrelease; just specify it on the command-line when desired. inf7 doesn't stop you from assigning ~D to i6flagstest or -D to i6flagsrelease; if you're explicitly asking for screwy results you can get them.

 When you compile a project, inf7 rebuilds its html pages for the extensions under the projects materials directory if any have changed.
 If you specify --force it updates them all regardless of file modification times.
 It does not update the html pages for the external or internal directories; see the census subcommand.